13 Things You Must Know About Driving in Antigua

 12. Is renting a 4-wheel drive in Antigua necessary?

-It depends where you want to go.
+It depends on where you want to go.
 I wouldn’t consider it necessary because all the most renowned and beautiful beaches are accessible by a regular car.
-However, a big 4 wheel drive always feels safer…and more comfortable!
+However, a big four-wheel drive always feels safer and more comfortable!

 13. You are close to everything

-Antigua is tiny but even if attractions are scattered all over the islands and you are always at 45 minutes from the farthest place, with the exception of Half Moon Bay, my favorite beach in Antigua (don’t miss it!) which is at about 1hr from St. John’s.
+Antigua is tiny, but even though attractions are scattered all over the islands, you are always 45 minutes from the farthest place, except Half Moon Bay, my favorite beach in Antigua (don’t miss it!), which is about 1 hour from St. John’s.

-Gas stations are pretty much everywhere but because I am always scared to be left stranded on the road without gas, I always make sure I have at least 1/3 to 1/2 of tank or more of gas, just in case.
+Gas stations are pretty much everywhere, but because I am always scared of being left stranded on the road without gas, I always make sure I have at least 1/3 to 1/2 of the tank or more, just in case.